manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 preopen = 1
 ```

-This option tells searchd that it should pre-open all index files on startup (or rotation) and keep them open while it runs.
+This option tells searchd that it should pre-open all table files on startup (or rotation) and keep them open while it runs.
 Currently, the default mode is not to pre-open the files.
-Pre-opened indexes take a few (currently 2) file descriptors per index.
-However, they save on per-query open() calls; and also they are invulnerable to subtle race conditions that may happen during index rotation under high load.
-On the other hand, when serving many indexes (100s to 1000s), it still might be desired to open them on per-query basis in order to save file descriptors
+Pre-opened tables take a few (currently 2) file descriptors per table.
+However, they save on per-query open() calls; and also they are invulnerable to subtle race conditions that may happen during table rotation under high load.
+On the other hand, when serving many tables (100s to 1000s), it still might be desired to open them on per-query basis in order to save file descriptors

 Value: **0** (default), 1.